-The 6th mission of the International Aerial Robotics competition requires the aircraft to enter through a window of 1 square meter from 3 meters away from the starting point.
-After entering into the window, it should navigate autonomously in an unknown confined indoor environment consisting of identifying the right doorplate and entering the right door and also locating and bringing back a flash drive.
-The takeoff weight of the aircraft cannot be over 1.5kg and the diameter 1m and the whole process should be limited to 10 minutes.
-The aircraft should launch its self-destroy when the mission can't be finished.
+Fig1.1 Basic structure of the ground

 B. Conceptual Solution

 To accomplish this mission, an aircraft is made all by ourselves firstly.
 The PID algorithm is used to control the roll, pitch, yaw and height and the results shows the navigation requirement can be perfectly satisfied.
-The aircraft is equipped with one laser range finder, two cameras and one grabbing/releasing device.
-The range finder is used to measure the distance between the aircraft and the window or the wall.
-The front camera is mainly used to identify the status of LED, the right doorplate and the laser trip wire.
-The bottom camera is mainly used to search the flash disk.
-The grabbing/releasing device can grab or put down the flash drive according to the instructions of the upper computer.
-The method of finite state machine and rough set theory is used to navigate in the environment.
+The aircraft is equipped with one laser range finder, two cameras.
+The range finder is used to measure the distance between the aircraft and robot with tall cylinder extending vertically from their upper surface.
+The two bottom cameras are mainly used to search the target ground robots and navigate for the aerial robot.

 C. Yearly Milestones

-This is the first time for the CAUC team to participate in IARC.
-The aircraft is designed to complete the 6th mission and it will have the ability to navigate and explore the whole environment, detect and extract the flash drive.
-This year we have finished the design of the flight control system and navigation system, some of this mission have been finished, such as flying through the door, flying along the corridor, identifying the doorplate and the flash drive and so on, and in the next year we aim to finish the rest of this mission.
+This is the second time for the CAUC team to participate in IARC.
+The aircraft is designed to complete the 7th mission and it will have the ability to navigate and explore the whole environment, detect the target ground robots and avoid the robot with tall cylinder.
+This year we have finished the design of the flight control system and navigation system, some of this mission have been finished, such as flying through the desired position, identifying and tracking the target ground robots, avoiding the robot with tall cylinder and so on, and in the next year we aim to finish the rest of this mission.

 II.
 Description of Vehicle

 A. Aerial Platform

 The platform is based on an XAircraft 450Pro quadrotor UAV.
 Only the basic structure and the propulsion system are adopted.
-The basic structure of the platform is shown in fig 2.1.
+The basic structure of the platform is shown in Fig 2.1.

-fig2.1 Basic structure of the platform

-There are three major systems: the propulsion system, the flight control system and the navigation system, as shown in fig 2.2.
+Fig2.1 Basic structure of the platform There are three major systems: the propulsion system, the flight control system and the navigation system, as shown in Fig 2.2.

-fig2.2 System hardware structure

-B. Propulsion and Lift System

-The propulsion system provides power for the platform.
-It consists of four Xaircraft 2215 brushless DC motors (fig 2.3) and matching propellers.
+Fig2.2 System hardware structure B. Propulsion and Lift System The propulsion system provides power for the platform.
+It consists of four Xaircraft 2215 brushless DC motors (Fig 2.3) and matching propellers.
 Four ESCs (Electronic Speed Controller) are used to control the speed of the motors.
 The ESCs transform the PWM signal to alternating voltage signal, which controls the speed of the DC motors.
 All the electrical power supply is from a rechargeable lithium battery of 4000mAh, which meets the requirement of the task.

-fig2.3 Xaircraft 2215 brushless DC motor
+Fig2.3 Xaircraft 2215 brushless DC motor

 C. Flight Control System

 Considering the coupling of the system, a double loop PID^[4] control method is adopted.
-The structure of the controller is shown in fig 2.4.
-The inner loop controls the attitude, i.e. the rotation $angle(\theta, \phi, \psi)$.
+The structure of the controller is shown in Fig 2.4.
+The inner loop controls the attitude, i.e. the rotation angle (θ, φ, ψ) .
 The outer loop controls the displacement, i.e. the location (x, y, z).